xwp/engineering-best-practices/_includes/markdown/Structure.md

 Plugins should have unit tests.

 Any functions the plugin exposes for use in a theme should be done so through actions and filters - the plugin should contain multiple calls to `add_filter()` and `add_action()` as the hooks themselves will be defined in the theme.

+Use our [`wp-foo-bar`](https://github.com/xwp/wp-foo-ba) plugin scaffold for initializing new plugins.

 #### General Notes